agdevansh1809/WanderLust/README.md

 ## 📖 About

-**WanderLust** is inspired by YelpCamp and built from scratch using the MERN-adjacent stack (MongoDB, Express, Node.js, EJS).
+**WanderLust** is inspired by AirBnb and built from scratch using the MERN-adjacent stack (MongoDB, Express, Node.js, EJS).
 The platform lets users:

-- Explore various campgrounds.
+- Explore various listings.
 - View detailed descriptions, locations, and images.
 - Leave reviews and ratings.
 - Create, update, and delete their own listings and reviews.